-It may turn out that such apparently superficial and misleading comparisons between 'dumb' physical processes and the more sophisticated goal-directed processes found in living organisms are part of the story of evolution of the more sophisticated systems, such as homeostatic control systems used to control many biological processes as explained in http://www.bbc.co.uk/education/guides/z4khvcw/revision
+Such apparently superficial and misleading comparisons between 'dumb' physical processes and the more sophisticated goal-directed processes found in living organisms may be part of the story of evolution of the more sophisticated systems, such as homeostatic control systems used in many biological processes as explained in http://www.bbc.co.uk/education/guides/z4khvcw/revision

-Evolution (like human designers more recently, such as the inventor of the Watt rotary governor) seems to have found many ways in which systems without goals, can be used as goal-directed mechanisms in organisms.
-This use could have evolved before the use of reward-based mechanisms for selecting goals.
+Evolution (like human designers more recently, including the inventor of the Watt rotary governor) seems to have found many ways in which systems without goals can be used as goal-directed mechanisms in organisms.
+Such uses could have evolved before the use of reward-based mechanisms for selecting goals.

-Contrast the common belief that physical properties of matter cannot account for features of life that include goal-direction, e.g. discussed in
+Contrast this with the common belief that physical properties of matter cannot account for features of life that include goal-direction, e.g. discussed in

 In the history of philosophy and psychology there have been many theories of motivation, and distinctions between different sorts of motivation, for example motivations related to biological needs, motivations somehow acquired through cultural influences, motivations related to achieving or maximising some reward (e.g. food, admiration in others, going to heaven), or avoiding or minimising some punishment (often labelled positive and negative reward or reinforcement), motivations that are means to some other end, and motivations that are desired for their own sake, motivations related to intellectual or other achievements, and so on.
 Many theorists assume that motivation must be linked to rewards or utility.
 One version of this (a form of hedonism) is the assumption that all actions are done for ultimately selfish reasons.

-I shall try to explain why there is an alternative kind of motivation, architecture-based motivation, which is not included even in this rather broad characterisation of types of motivation on Wikipedia:
+There is an alternative to reward-based motivation (RBM), namely architecture-based motivation (ABM), which is not included even in this rather broad characterisation of types of motivation on Wikipedia:

 Motivation is also a topic of great concern in management theory and management practice, where motivation of workers comes from outside them e.g. in the form of reward mechanisms (providing money, status, recognition, etc.) sometimes in other forms, e.g. inspiration, exhortation, social pressures, ...
 I shall not discuss any of those ideas.

-In psychology and even in AI, all these concerns can arise, though I am here only discussing questions about the mechanisms that underlie processes within an organism or machine that select things to aim for and which initiate and control the behaviours that result.
-This includes mechanisms that produce goals and desires, mechanisms that identify and resolve conflicts between different goals or desires, mechanisms that select means to achieving goals or desires.
+In psychology and even in AI, all these concerns can arise, though I am here only discussing questions about the mechanisms within an organism or machine that select things to aim for and initiate and control the behaviours that result.
+This includes: mechanisms that produce goals and desires, mechanisms that identify and resolve conflicts between different goals or desires, and mechanisms that select means to achieving goals or desires.